Aiven-Labs/nextjs-netlify/netlify-tutorial.md

     1. Add variable `REDIS_URI`:

-        Copy the Redis URI from the `Service Overview` page in the Aiven console and paste it in as the `REDIS_URI` value.
+        Copy the Redis URI from the service's **Overview** page in the Aiven console and paste it in as the `REDIS_URI` value.

         The Redis URI will be in this form:
         ```